Kamzík TV Tower

 The Kamzík TV Tower is a 196 m tall television transmission tower in the Koliba area of Bratislava, the capital of Slovakia.
 The tower sits 437 m above sea level on the Kamzík hill, part of the Little Carpathians, overlooking much of the city.
 The tower lies within the territory of the Bratislava Forest Park.
 It was constructed in 1975, replacing a previous transmission tower.
 The tower was designed by architects Stanislav Májek, Jakub Tomašák, Juraj Kozák, Milan Jurica and Ján Privitzer.

 The tower has a public observation deck.
 In conditions of good visibility, Austria, Hungary and the Czech Republic are visible from the tower.

 Restaurant

-The VEŽA restaurant closed in May 2010 due to a lack of customers.
+The VEŽA restaurant closed in 2010.
 The restaurant's chefs and staff moved to the West Restaurant at the Best Western West Hotel about 100 m down the tower approach road.

 In 2011, a new restaurant named Altitude opened with an updated interior, serving Mediterranean cuisine.
 The restaurant is divided into an observation cafe bar, another restaurant, Brasseria, on one floor and the main restaurant on the floor below with rotating tables which provide a 360-degree panoramic view.